How to start a domestic cleaning franchise

-The domestic cleaning market is worth £9bn per annum in the UK and is set to grow over the next 10 years.
-Competition is undoubtedly fierce but by becoming a cleaning franchisee you could make a tidy sum.
+The domestic cleaning market is estimated to be worth anywhere between £2bn to £9bn per annum in the UK and is set to grow over the next 10 years.

 All the domestic cleaning franchises are about matching up a cleaner and a client satisfactorily.
-But they do differ in terms of day to day operation.
+But they do differ in terms of day to day operation; for example:

 The former two offer house cleaning customised to as many hours, times a month and rooms cleaned as the client wants.
 This will be negotiated between the franchisee and the house owner.
 The SelClene cleaners themselves then arrange with the client when and what to clean.